 Students and graduates have raised $800 million in funding through Waterloo's Velocity program, Canada’s most productive startup incubator.

 If you have ideas to address urgent social issues, St. Paul's GreenHouse can help you get started.

 With inspiration and hard work, you could join Waterloo entrepreneurs who have launched over 1,000 companies.

-Waterloo Region offers business incubators, mentors, funding, and a supportive network of fellow startups – all you need to turn your ideas into a business.
+Ranked among the world’s top ecosystems for entrepreneurs, Waterloo region offers business incubators, mentors, funding, and a supportive network of fellow startups – all you need to turn your ideas into a business.